ConservationMetrics/map-packer/README.md

 **Map config:** Provide the default settings for the map zoom level and lat/long coordinates.
 You may also provide a custom Mapbox map style to be used in the application (if not, Mapbox Streets will be used as the default option).

-**Mapbox and Planet access token:** Provide access tokens to be used across the application for authenticating with Mapbox and Planet map assets.
+**Mapbox, Planet, Stadia, and Thunderforest access tokens:** Provide access tokens to be used across the application for authenticating with map assets.
+If not provided, the respective map styles will not show in the generate map view.

 **Offline map storage:** Provide a URI where the offline maps can be downloaded, as well as a path pointing to a volume mount directory for mapgl-tile-renderer to store the files.